cmsteffen-code/PyKBLib/docs/tuts/tuts/team_member_management.md

 TEAM.purge_reset()
 ```

-The functions will return a list of usernames that were unable to be purged, if any.
-If all deleted/reset users were successfully purged, the functions will return an empty list.
-Either way, the team's `purged` and `deleted` lists will be updated appropriately.
+Should one of the functions fail to purge all the necessary accounts, it will raise a `TeamException` However, it's still possible that some of the users were purged, even though an exception was raised.
+The exception simply means that the function failed to purge _all_ of the specified users.
+Fortunately, the `Team.members_by_role` attribute will be updated to reflect the remaining users in the deleted/reseet sets, regardless of whether an exception was raised or not.

-*Note: The `Team.purge_deleted` function removes all of the users in the current `Team.deleted` list, but it does not automatically update this list.*
+*Note: These functions remove all of the users known to be reset or deleted as of the last time `Team.update` was run.
+If a user reset or deleted their account since the last update was run, another update will be required for those changes to be detected.*